-Samsung: Removal of universal search on international Galaxy S III "inadvertent," feature returning soonAlex Wagner - Senior News Editor
+Samsung: Removal of universal search on international Galaxy S III "inadvertent," feature returning soonAlex Wagner - Deputy Managing Editor, News Desk

 An update recently began rolling out to the international version of the Samsung Galaxy S III that, similar to updates for the AT&T and Sprint models, disabled the handset's universal search feature.
 Some good news has come out today for owners of the international model, though, as Samsung has revealed that the removal of the device's universal search functionality was "inadvertent."
 A Samsung spokesperson issued a statement to TechRadar explaining that an update to bring back the feature will be pushed out soon.
 The full statement is as follows: